 What is local and universal in your artistic work?

-The local aspect of my works could be in my organic collection “herb’s garden”, which are all found objects from nature around where I’m living.
-The universal in my artist work could be the way of thinking, my feelings that I try to convey into every work.
+The local aspect of my works could be in my organic collection “herb’s garden”, which includes all found objects from nature around where I’m living.
+The universal in my artistic work could be the way of thinking, my feelings that I try to convey in every work.
 My mind never “stands still in one place”, and I guess that’s what I consider universal.

 What do you expect when exposing your work to the public (for example with an exhibition)?